Swim Guide is built and powered by Waterkeepers to connect you to the latest water quality information.

 70 enterococci per sample: Not safe for swimming

 We then designate each site as "pass" (green) or "fail" (red) on Swim Guide.
 Please note that this only represents the last data available at a given beach; in Florida, the Department of Health issues no-swim advisories are issued if there are two failed (>70 enterococci) tests in a row at a beach.
 However, Swim Guide marks a beach as red if it fails even once.
+Therefore, you may see a beach listed as "red" in Swim Guide with no state-issued swimming advisory.
+In a case where a non-bacteria source is compromising water quality, such as a chemical spill or red tide, a beach may be put into a "special status".

 When available test results are more than approximately a week old, Swim Guide designates that beach in terms of its "historical status."
 Beaches with a historical pass rate 95% of the time will be marked as green.
 Beaches with a historical pass rate of 60%-95% of the time are marked as yellow.
 Finally, beaches with a historical pass rate of 59% or under will be marked as red.